This article contains affiliate links, which allows me to earn money at no cost to you. For more information, please read my policy.

 3. Go meatless one night a week or more.

 Even with buying your meat in bulk, meat is still one of the more expensive items on the grocery list.
-Eliminating it from the menu completely one or more nights a week will save money.
+Eliminating it from the menu completely one or more nights a week will cost you less.
 There are lots of delicious meatless options out there.
 Going meatless is healthier for you too, so bonus.

 4. Buy perishables more frequently, but ONLY buy the perishables.